What is Paideia? Why Should Christians Care?

 We aim to export students into the world with a distinctly Christian way of life and culture.
 For us, education is formation, not merely data transmission.
 We believe that this approach is the ideal way to approach education and we gladly exhort any and all educational institutions to genuinely have formation and character development at the heartbeat and core of all you do.

 Not all components of the ancient Greek approach to education are directly relevant to our society today, but the fundamentals of their approach can still serve us well.
-It would serve our society well to have a bunch of people who know what noble, who can think well, and can contend for the truth—and, quite frankly, those types of people might very well be the ones to save our civilization from the devastating effects of neo-paganism and expressive individualism that we’re currently experiencing.
+It would serve our society well to have a bunch of people who know what it means to be noble, who can think well, and can contend for the truth—and, quite frankly, those types of people might very well be the ones to save our civilization from the devastating effects of neo-paganism and expressive individualism that we’re currently experiencing.

 Training Our Children